 - Supporting government actions for and accountabilities to all people of concern, including IDPs;

-- Working closely with relevant stakeholders on contingency planning, as required.
+- Work closely with relevant stakeholders on contingency planning, as required.

-Response in 2020As of 1 July 2019, Armenia hosted some 14,000 Syrian nationals of Armenian origin, as well as some 3,900 refugees from various countries.
-The most vulnerable people will benefit from self-reliance support provided by UNHCR, in cooperation with the Government and NGOs.
-UNHCR will continue working to further strengthen the asylum procedure and improve the reception conditions in Armenia.
-UNHCR will also pursue engagement with state agencies to balance security concerns with protection needs and reduce instances of detention of asylum-seekers, while maintaining coordination with partners to maximize resources and strengthen advocacy.
+Armenia has been impacted by the arrival of Syrian refugees in recent years, and some 14,700 Syrian nationals of Armenian origin remained in the country as of 1 July 2018, in addition to some 3,300 refugees from various countries.
+The most vulnerable refugees will continue to benefit from support provided by UNHCR, in cooperation with the Government and NGOs, including in terms of accommodation and livelihoods.
+UNHCR will continue work to further strengthen the asylum procedure and improving reception conditions; pursue engagement with the law enforcement agencies to have a differentiated approach and reduce detention of asylum-seekers, and maintain coordination with partners to maximize resources and strengthen advocacy.

 |Earmarking / Donor||Pillar 1